TeaseAI/Tease-AI/README.md

 	* Various timeouts and speeds have been set to a middle ground between previous source and Fury's larger values (pepsifreak)
 	* Metronome used by @MetronomeXXX commands now built in rather than a separate metro.dll file by markus, also uses the same wav file as taunt sections. (pepsifreak)
 	* Added Edge Taunt Frequency option. (pepsifreak)
+	* SYS_WakeUp and RP_Edges variables are no longer written to disk, instead having special cases to return their internal values. (pepsifreak)
+	* Code handling the "general time" strings have been simplified and no longer use the wakeup time. (pepsifreak)

 # Changelog - Patch 56.0.0